urishitapandita/Quiz-App/README.md

 # Quiz-App
-JavaScript quiz application that tests on basic Web Developmemnt skills.
+JavaScript quiz application that tests on basic Web Development skills.
 There are total 4 questions all of which are multiple choice questions.
 Once the user clicks on the submit button, user's answer become final and cannot be altered.

 # Tools Used
 1) HTML and CSS